-The aim of this example is to provide instruction on how to filter scan messages.
+This example aims to provide instructions on how to filter scan messages.

 For robots with laser scanners, ROS provides a special Message type in the sensor_msgs package called LaserScan to hold information about a given scan.
-Let's take a look at the message specification itself:
+Let's take a look at the message specifications:

 # Laser scans angles are measured counter clockwise, with Stretch's LiDAR having # both angle_min and angle_max facing forward (very closely along the x-axis) Header header float32 angle_min # start angle of the scan [rad] float32 angle_max # end angle of the scan [rad] float32 angle_increment # angular distance between measurements [rad] float32 time_increment # time between measurements [seconds] float32 scan_time # time between scans [seconds] float32 range_min # minimum range value [m] float32 range_max # maximum range value [m] float32 ranges # range data [m] (Note: values < range_min or > range_max should be discarded) float32 intensities # intensity data [device-specific units]

 The above message tells you everything you need to know about a scan.
 Most importantly, you have the angle of each hit and its distance (range) from the scanner.
 If you want to work with raw range data, then the above message is all you need.
 There is also an image below that illustrates the components of the message type.